LET’S GET STARTED

 Accounting and CFO Services

 One of the most common business operations to outsource is accounting services, such as payroll, accounts payable, accounts receivable, and more.
 These processes are monthly recurring aspects of the business that are quickly allocated to an accounting or financial services firm.
-In fact, by subcontracting your business accounting, it’s possible to work with a CPA-level accountant for a fraction of a full-time staff accountant’s cost.
+In fact, by subcontracting your business accounting, a small business can work with a CPA-level accountant or experienced CFO for a fraction of a full-time CFO.

 However, the financial services that can be successfully outsourced don’t stop there.
-By subcontracting a firm with CFO- and Controller-level services, a business can tap into the knowledge of a C-level executive without needing to give up massive amounts of equity or spend through limited resources.
+By hiring outsourced CFO services or Controller services, a business can tap into the knowledge of C-level financial management without needing to give up massive amounts of equity or spend through limited resources.

-For example, with this level of part-time attention, it’s possible to receive strategic business planning and implementation, cash flow management and projections, long-term budgeting and forecasting, and the insights into company structure and infrastructure.
-What’s more, firms with CFO-level services can also help with tax planning, which saves companies large sums of money and reduces the amount of Aspirin needed to deal with the headaches of tax liabilities.
+What’s more, firms with chief financial officer services can also help with tax planning, which saves companies large sums of money and reduces the amount of Aspirin needed to deal with the headaches of tax liabilities.

 Overall, outsourcing to a financial services firm reduces company risk and gives you financial peace of mind.
 Who wouldn’t want that?